MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`useConfigMapFile`** - **Use file**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Create a ConfigMap from an individual file, or from multiple files by specifying a directory.
+Creates a `ConfigMap` from an individual file, or from multiple files by specifying a directory.
 <!-- :::editable-content-end::: -->
 <br>